Jump to navigation

 Before becoming a SIM team member, Megan worked at the Colorado Foundation for Public Health & the Environment, the Colorado Association of Local Public Health Officials and the Public Health Alliance of Colorado.
 Megan has expertise in customer service, event planning, and program support.
 With a Bachelor’s degree in Public Health from the University of Colorado Denver and a passion for mental health, Megan is deeply grateful to be a part of the dynamic Colorado public health community.

-Heather Grimshaw, Communications Manager (Email)
+Heather Grimshaw, Director of Communications and Strategic Partnerships (Email)

 Heather has worked in healthcare publishing circles for the last 15 years.
 Prior to joining the SIM team, she worked as senior editorial manager for the Medical Group Management Association and was responsible for its suite of publications.
 In her role as communications manager for SIM, Heather oversees publications, creates content, schedules panel presentations and conducts outreach to industry and consumer groups.